maryamtahhan/cndp-frr/README.md

 ## Build cndp-frr image

-In the top level directory of this repo run
+If you wish to build the CNDP-FRR docker images locally then in the top level directory of this repo run:

 ```bash
 make